BOUGIE APOCALYPSE

 The TV kept looping the same panic footage like a bad rerun nobody asked for.

-You didn’t wait for the suits in Washington to finish lying.
+I didn’t wait for the suits in Washington to finish lying.

-You’d read Alas, Babylon too many damn times — and most people haven’t even heard of Pat Frank, which is a damn shame because they should have.
-You also grew up on Dawn of the Dead.
+I’d read Alas, Babylon too many damn times — and most people haven’t even heard of Pat Frank, which is a damn shame.
+I also grew up on Dawn of the Dead.
+I knew exactly what was coming.

 “Twenty minutes,” she replied.
 “I’ll get the go-boxes.”